placebann/Personal-Portfolio-Webpage/README.md

 # Personal-Portfolio-Webpage
-This paje is my second project of freecodecamp.com
+This page is my second project of freecodecamp.com